-Mathematics equips pupils with the uniquely powerful set of tools to understand and change the world.
+Mathematics equips pupils with a powerful set of tools to understand and change the world.
 These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.

 Mathematics is important in everyday life.
-It is integral to all aspects of life and with this in mind we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them.
+It is integral to all aspects of life and with this in mind we aim to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them.

-The national curriculum for mathematics aims to ensure that all pupils:
+The national curriculum for mathematics aims that all children:

 At West Twyford we have adopted the Singapore Maths approach to teaching and embedding the above knowledge and skills.

 The Singapore method of teaching mathematics develops children's mathematical skills and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.

 The Singapore method of teaching mathematics was developed in the 1980s and is now recognised as one of the world's leading approaches to maths teaching.
 It is based on research from a variety of research sources.
 West Twyford uses this approach through the Maths No Problem scheme, which is a complete curriculum covering all the National Curriculum requirements using the key approaches developed in Singapore Maths.
 We use this scheme across the school from reception to year 6.
 This ensures that children develop the key skills and have a consistency of approach.

 One of the key learning principles behind the Singapore maths approach is the concrete/pictorial/abstract approach, often referred to as the CPA.
 The CPA approach, based on research by psychologist Jerome Bruner, suggests that there are three steps (or representations) necessary for children to develop understanding of a concept.
 Reinforcement is achieved by going back and forth between these representations.